-Many pregnant women wonder whether earl grey tea is safe to drink as it is caffeinated.
+Many pregnant women wonder whether this tea is safe to drink as it is caffeinated.
 The American College of Obstetrics and Gynecology recommends limiting daily caffeine intake to no more than 200 milligrams throughout pregnancy (Source: ACOG)

-One cup of traditional Twinings Earl Grey tea contains around 20-60 milligrams of caffeine, but depending on the type of tea leaves used in your earl grey, this amount may change.
+One cup of traditional Twinings Earl Grey tea contains around 20-60 milligrams of caffeine, but depending on the type of tea leaves used in it, this amount may change.
 I’ll break down how to determine the amount of caffeine in your cup below.

-Regardless, a cup or two of even the strongest earl grey is not likely to exceed your daily caffeine limit.
+Regardless, a cup or two of even the strongest tea is not likely to exceed your daily caffeine limit.

 How Much Caffeine Is in Earl Grey Tea?

 Large amounts of caffeine during pregnancy are not recommended due to the risk of miscarriage and preterm labor (source: BJOG).
 Moderate caffeine intake, less than 200 milligrams daily, is deemed safe (ACOG).

 So how much caffeine is in a cup of earl grey?
 There are several factors that influence how much caffeine is in your cup of tea.
 Steep time, type of tea leaves used (red versus black, and so on), the amount of tea leaves used, and even water temperature all impact how much caffeine is released from the leaves.

 To decrease caffeine in your tea you can: steep for the recommended amount of time or less, choose a lower-caffeine type of tea, use fewer tea leaves or stick to only one sachet per mug, and keep the water temperature warm, not boiling hot.